During most of the colonial period, South Carolina had only

 In 1768, largely as a result of the Regulator Movement, the Circuit

-The act took effect in 1769; seven circuit court districts
+Soon after the Act took effect in 1769; seven circuit court

-were established and courthouses were set up for each district.
+districts were established and court houses were set up for each

-In Ninety-Six District the courthouse was established in the
+district.
+In Ninety-Six District the court house was established

 court boundaries; these district courts continued to function